Toyota Tsusho confirms to buy rest of CFAO

-Stada receives 3.6 billion euro offer from private equity group Cinven: FT

-German generic drugmaker Stada has received a 3.6 billion euro ($3.83 billion) takeover offer from private equity group Cinven, the Financial Times reported.

-PARIS Japanese conglomerate Toyota Tsusho Corp (8015.T) confirmed on Tuesday that it planned to go ahead with an offer for the remainder of distribution firm CFAO CFAO.PA after buying a 29.8 percent stake from French retailer PPR (PRTP.PA).
+PARIS Aug 28 Japanese conglomerate Toyota Tsusho Corp confirmed on Tuesday that it planned to go ahead with an offer for the remainder of distribution firm CFAO after buying a 29.8 percent stake from French retailer PPR.

 Toyota Tsusho also confirmed that it would stick to the 37.50 euros a share price paid for PPR's stake, adding that PPR planned to accept its offer for the remaining 12.2 percent in CFAO it still holds.